OpenDominion/OpenDominion/.github/ISSUE_TEMPLATE.md

 ### Current Behavior
-*What is the current situation and/or output for bugs?
-For feature*
+*What is the current situation and/or output for bugs?*

 ### Steps to Reproduce